|Nutritional Guidelines (per serving)|

 You'll see that what lies below is as much of a technique as it is a recipe.
 The amounts are left vague on purpose—how you proceed is exactly the same whether you have 1 bulb of fennel on hand or 10.
 The only limits are the size of your oven is and how many people you have to feed!

-- 1-2 tablespoons olive oil (or coconut oil)
+- 1 to 2 tablespoons olive oil (or coconut oil)

 - Salt to taste